img

 change_management

 Engineering change management in the PLM system is a systematic approach to the documentation of changes from the identification of the required change, through the planning and implementation of the change, and culminating with the closure of the issue.
 All of this comes under the umbrella of engineering change management.
+Professionals looking to specialize in this field can benefit greatly from change management certification training, which equips them with the necessary skills and knowledge to handle such changes efficiently and drive successful outcomes.

 Importance of Engineering Change Management